amirkap/ray-tracing-algorithm/README.md

 # ray-tracing-algorithm
-An implementation of the Ray Tracing Algorithm.
+A python implementation of the famous Ray Tracing algorithm.